JulianskyCode/mockingbird/hardware/R0A/README.md

 Known Issues:

-- 1.SDC2 assigned on fault GPIO port, need to remap to PC port.
+- 1.SDC2 assigned on fault GPIO port, need to remap to PC port or CPU can't boot from SD card.
 - 2.I2C operating to AXP209 failed(hardware and software double checked, reason still unkown).
 And CPU runs at only 400MHz due to core voltage can't be modified.